State Issues

 Diaper Tax

-As of June 20, 2023, 28 states currently charge sales tax on diapers.
-This diaper tax can be as low as 4% or as high as 7% in Indiana, Mississippi, and Tennessee.
+As of July 1, 2024, 26 states currently impose sales tax on diapers.
+This diaper tax ranges from a low of 4% to a high of 7% in Mississippi and Tennessee.
 In addition, many cities and counties impose an additional sales tax on diapers.

 Children require at least 50 diaper changes per week or 200 diaper changes per month.
 By ending the sales tax, families can buy 2 additional diapers for every percentage point reduction in the sales tax for the same money they would have used to buy 200 diapers with tax.
 Learn more about the diaper tax.